Formal methods: Applications

 Formal methods are applied in different areas of hardware and software, including routers, Ethernet switches, routing protocols, security applications, and operating system microkernels such as seL4.
-There are several examples in which they have been used to verify the functionality of the hardware and software used in DCs.
+There are several examples in which they have been used to verify the functionality of the hardware and software used in data centres.
 IBM used ACL2, a theorem prover, in the AMD x86 processor development process.
 Intel uses such methods to verify its hardware and firmware (permanent software programmed into a read-only memory).
 Dansk Datamatik Center used formal methods in the 1980s to develop a compiler system for the Ada programming language that went on to become a long-lived commercial product.

 There are several other projects of NASA in which formal methods are applied, such as Next Generation Air Transportation System, Unmanned Aircraft System integration in National Airspace System, and Airborne Coordinated Conflict Resolution and Detection (ACCoRD).

 B-Method with Atelier B, is used to develop safety automatisms for the various subways installed throughout the world by Alstom and Siemens, and also for Common Criteria certification and the development of system models by ATMEL and STMicroelectronics.